-The next time you get a craving for a Thai red curry make this unbelievably easy recipe in less time then it would take to drive to your favorite Thai restaurant.
+The next time you get a craving for a Thai red curry try this unbelievably easy recipe in less time then it would take to drive to your favorite Thai restaurant.

 All you need is a can of coconut milk, Thai red curry paste, some fresh or frozen veggies and some tofu.
-Really, you don’t even need tofu specifically.
+You don’t even need tofu specifically.
 Kidney beans, tempeh or rehydrated soy curls would fit in nicely too – each one will hearty up the dish a bit.

 If you know you are going to make this ahead of time you can marinate the tofu in a can of coconut milk (light or regular) and 2 to 3 teaspoons Thai red curry paste.
 It will work just fine if you mix it all together right before you cook it, but marinating it will give the tofu a richer flavor.